joanbr4/react-socket-chat-app/Client/README.md

 ## How to install and run it?

-Before running the entire project, we need to Check that you are in client route (subfolder) in terminal, if not, copy this.
+Before running the frontend project, we need to check that you are in the client route (subfolder) in terminal, if not, copy this.

 ```sh
 cd Client/